optframe/optframe/docs/source/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^

 We need to have some initial solution for the search process, so we just proceed in a random manner.
-To simplify things, we assume a relaxation of the Knapsack Problem, where items are allowed to exceed knapsack capacity by means of a penalization strategy.
+For simplicity, we allow infeasible solutions to be generated (as if capacity was infinite).

 .. code-block:: c++